rixiobarrios/SEIR-Devito/unit_1/w01d04/student_labs/morning_lab.md

 ## Hungry for More?

+1. Go back to yesterday's labs if you didn't finish

-Get started on the afternoon lab!
+1. Get started on the afternoon lab!